opentdf/.github/profile/README.md

 # openTDF

-## Helping to protect your data, everywhere
+## Protect Your Data.
+Control Your Keys.
+Build Your Future.

-The openTDF project is an open set of proposed standards, libraries, and services to support data protection using encryption and attribute based access control.
+The openTDF project is
+an open set of proposed standards, libraries, and services that allow you to enable Zero Trust protection across your ecosystem to ensure complete data protection and access control.

 ## Getting started